p2000t/software/utilities/tapeconv/README.md

-## P2000T Tape Converter
+## P2000T Cassette Dumper

-To convert P2000T tapes to program files on your PC, do the following:
+To archive/dump P2000T tapes to files on your PC, do the following:
-* Run [`SERIAL.BAS`](/utilities/tapeconv/SERIAL.BAS) on your P2000.
-This will send all bytes of one side of the currently inserted tape through the P2000's serial port, at a baudrate of 2400Bd with 1 startbit and 1 stopbit
+* Run [Cassette Dumper.bas](</utilities/tapeconv/Cassette Dumper.bas>) on your P2000T.
+This will send all bytes of one side of the inserted tape through the P2000's serial port, at a baudrate of 9600 with no parity, 8 data bits, 1 startbit and 1 stopbit
-* Then run splitape.exe to split the full tape file into individual `.cas` programs
+* [Optionally] Run splitape.exe to split the full tape file into individual `.cas` program files

 ### Detailed instructions (in Dutch)

-Dit is de hardware en software die ik heb gebruikt om P2000T programma's vanaf mini-cassettes om te zetten naar bestanden onder Windows:
+Dit is de hardware en software die ik heb gebruikt om P2000T cassettes te archiveren/dumpen naar bestanden onder Windows:

 * Een USB naar 9-pin RS-232 adapter.
 Te vinden op bijv. https://www.onlinekabelshop.nl/usb-naar-9-pins-serieel-rs-232-adapter-0-80-meter \
 De driver voor deze adapter kun je hier vinden: https://files-onlinekabelshop.nl/Handleidingen/OKS-27684_Drivers.zip